Deutsche Telekom and France Telecom have announced UK customers will have access to both Orange...

 Some of the services HP will provide for the confectionary...

-As reported yesterday, Oracle has officiallynamed ex-HP boss Mark Hurd (pictured)to the board of directos and appointed him president.
+As reported yesterday, Oracle has officially named ex-HP boss Mark Hurd (pictured) to the board of directors and appointed him president.
 At the same time, Charles Phillips has also decided to call it a day, handing in his resignation as president and board member.
-Praising Hurd's tenure at HP, which e

 The government has received a mixed response to cost-cutting demands from its top IT suppliers, but is on track to make hundreds of millions of initial savings.